mgq812/tbbmalloc_arma/tool/readme.txt

 - find out the name of user account, that is used to run arma (start arma, 'taskmanager'->'processes'->'User Name')

-- execute LPManager.exe via 'Run as administrator' and type your useraccountname in the white box to the right from 'Privile' button.
+- put LPManager.exe in A3 root folder, run it via 'Run as administrator' and type your useraccountname in the white box to the right from 'Privile' button.

 - click 'Privilege' button, there should occure 'Restart!' in the box, in green letters